apple/swift-cluster-membership/README.md

 }
 ```

 These calls perform all SWIM protocol specific tasks internally, and return directives which are simple to interpret “commands” to an implementation about how it should react to the message.
 For example, upon receiving a `.pingRequest` message, the returned directive may instruct a shell to send a ping to some nodes.
-The directive prepares all apropriate target, timeout and additional information that makes it simpler to simply follow its instruction and implement the call correctly, e.g. like this:
+The directive prepares all appropriate target, timeout and additional information that makes it simpler to simply follow its instruction and implement the call correctly, e.g. like this:

 ```swift
 self.swim.onPingRequest(